" onload="document.getElementById('Slide9').focus();" >

-For use with Raspberry Pi Model Zero, A+, B+, Pi 2 or Pi 3 (any Pi with 2x20 header) This bonnet will not fit on an original Raspberry Pi with 2x13 pin header.
+For use with Raspberry Pi Model Zero, A+, B+, Pi 2, Pi 3, or Pi 4 (any Pi with 2x20 header) This bonnet will not fit on an original Raspberry Pi with a 2x13 pin header.

 Works with any servo that can be powered by 5V and take 3.3V logic level signals.
 There's a solder jumper you can adjust if you'd like to change the output logic level to be 5V

 Best of all, we even have a Python library you can use, so you'll be up and running instantly, to make your robotic creation come to life.
 The Adafruit PWM/Servo Bonnet is the perfect solution for any project that requires a lot of servos or PWM outputs!
 Please check out our detailed tutorial for lots more information including diagrams, schematics, installation instructions, and more

 Each order comes with a Servo Bonnet, a 2-pin terminal block, 2.1mm DC jack, and four 3x4 headers.
 You'll need to do some light through-hole soldering to attach the terminal block or jack, and headers onto the bonnet circuit board, but it's easy to do with basic soldering tools like a soldering iron and rosin core electronics solder.
 If you would like to stack multiple bonnets onto one Pi, you can also pick up a 2x20 stacking header and a set of right-angle 3x4 headers that should be soldered on instead.